dikhan/terraform-provider-openapi/docs/how_to.md

 - The path must be a root level path (e,g: /v1/cdns) not an instance path (e,g: /api/v1/cdn/{id}).
 Subresource data source paths are also supported (e,g: /v1/cdns/{id}/firewalls)
 - The path must contain a GET operation with a response 200 which contains a schema of type 'array'.
 The items schema must be of type 'object' and must specify at least one property.
-- The items schema object definitnio must contain a property called ```id``` which will be used internally to uniquely identify the data source.
+- The items schema object definition must contain a property called ```id``` which will be used internally to uniquely identify the data source.
 If the object schema does not have a property called ```id```, then at least one property should have the ```x-terraform-id``` extension so the OpenAPI Terraform provider knows which property should be used to unique identifier instead.